Lon Stiner: Early life

-Stiner moved to Oregon State College in 1928, where he served as an instructor, track coach, and assistant football coach before assuming the job of head football coach in 1933.
+Lon Stiner was born June 20, 1903, at Hastings, Nebraska.
+He attended Lombard College of Galesburg, Illinois in 1922 and 1923, transferring in 1924 to the University of Nebraska in Lincoln.

+After sitting out a year, Stiner played tackle for the Cornhuskers in 1925 and 1926.
+During the 1925 season he was part of the Nebraska team that shut out the highly rated University of Illinois team featuring star running back Red Grange.

+He was selected as captain of the 1926 Nebraska team as a senior and garnered All-America honors.

 Coaching career

+In the fall of 1927, Stiner accepted a post at the University of Colorado as an assistant coach of football and track and field.
+He accepted a similar position at Oregon State College in the fall of 1928, coaching the linemen of the freshman team, as well as serving as head coach of track.

+Budgetary problems associated with the Great Depression forced the departure of head coach Paul Schissler in January 1933, opening the door for the promotion of Stiner, which was actively sought by returning players on the team.
+Stiner was quickly recognized as heir-apparent and was placed in charge of the Beavers' spring 1933 football practices.
+Stiner was officially approved as head football coach of the Beavers by the Oregon state board of higher education on April 29, 1933.

 During his tenure as head football coach of Oregon State, Stiner compiled a 74–49–17 record, setting school records for wins, and winning percentage (.589).
 His best season came in 1939, when his team went 9–1–1 and won the Pineapple Bowl over Hawaii, 39–6.

 "Iron Men" Game

 Stiner coached in one of the greatest upset ties in NCAA history.
 On October 21, 1933, eleven Beaver "Iron Men" fought USC to a scoreless tie in what many consider to be the greatest game in Oregon State football history.
 The Trojans, defending two-time national champions, brought an eighty-man squad to Multnomah Stadium in Portland and saw a 25-game win streak splattered by the Beavers.
 The Beavers did not make a substitution, playing only eleven men, each of whom played both ways for the entire sixty minutes.